oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

     read FLAG* VAR*

-Read input from `stdin`.
+Read input from `stdin`, with support for interactive terminal input.
-Does slow, byte-wise and unbuffered input processing.
+Does slow, character-wise, and unbuffered input processing.

 Without flags, the input is "text processed" like this:

-1. Read characters from stdin until the end of a line ("RETURN").
+1. Read single characters from stdin until the end of a line (<RETURN>).
    - Decode (consume) `\` escapes and line continuations.
    - Remove any NUL bytes from the input.
 1. Use the `$IFS` algorithm to split and trim the line into N pieces, where